-UPDATE: Please join our next DreamUp with Duda on May 5th!
-We will be discussing more in depth about Google’s latest search update and the three approaches for making your website mobile-friendly.
-During this Google Hangout, we will be having a Q + A session so have your questions ready!
+UPDATE: Our DreamUp with Duda is available to watch now!
+We discuss in depth about Google’s latest search update and the three approaches for making your website mobile-friendly.

 This is a guest post written by Itai Sadan, CEO of Duda